AnatoliyOstapenko/GameOfDice/README.md

-# GameOfDice
+# Game Of Dice
-# It's game of dice app.
+# It's a game of dice app.
 You can make the die roll at the press of a button or by shaking your phone.

 In this app, I practice the following: